-Due to the COVID 19 Pandemic we are all currently facing changes and uncertain times.
+Due to the COVID-19 Pandemic we are all currently facing changes and uncertain times.
 In response to this unprecedented situation we wanted to try to offer some support and advice, to help promote the wellbeing of the school community.
 However, as we have never faced a situation like this before there was no advice already in place.
-Mrs Sandie Saunders (AHT for Inclusion & Safeguarding Lead), Mrs Fliss McHale (Inclusion Assistant) and Mel Newton (Certified Play and Creative Arts Therapist) have collaborated to try to provide some useful information, resources and links to appropriate websites.
-Please be mindful that we have endeavored to check all the suggested websites but there are many links within them and checking them all would be impractical and impossible.
+Mrs Sandie Saunders (AHT for Inclusion & Safeguarding Lead), Mrs Fliss McHale (Social, Emotional and Mental Health Lead) and Mel Newton (Certified Play and Creative Arts Therapist) have collaborated to try to provide some useful information, resources and links to appropriate websites.
+Please be mindful that we have endeavoured to check all the suggested websites but there are many links within them and checking them all would be impractical and impossible.
 Parents and carers are best placed to decide what they feel is appropriate for their child's needs.

 Phrases for Calming Anxious Children You Tube video with Pooky Knightsmith and accompanying guide written by Mel Newton school commissioned play therapist.

 Good youtube channel ‘New Horizon’ children's meditations/calming stories- sample relaxation video (Beach Relaxation):

 Some Book recommendations around anxiety: